nrg-uw/5g-manifests/README.md

 ```
 kubectl delete -f ueransim-v3.2.6 --recursive -n <namespace>
 ```

-# FAQs
-1. The mongodb container is stuck at pending.
-   Make sure the local persistent volume is available.
-This can be checked using `kubectl get pv`.
-Note that uninstalling the manifests does not delete the persistent volume claim (pvc) for mongodb.
-This may cause mongodb to get stuck in pending state.
-In this case, delete the pvc, then delete and re-create the pv.
-See more about [Kubernetes persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-2. Where are the container images hosted?
-And how do I update them to the latest version?
-   The container images are hosted on Github container registry and can be found linked to [this repository](https://github.com/niloysh/free5gc-dockerfiles), which also contains the Dockerfiles used to build the images.
-   You can use the Dockerfiles to update the images to the latest version.
-Please note that you will have to update the corresponding configuration files in the manifests, according to the version of Free5GC or UERANSIM being used.
-3. How can I create multiple slices?
+# Which manifest file should I use?
 Directories with have the term `slice` in them contain manifests for creating multiple slices.
 For example, `slice-x2` represents two slices.

-# Status
+## Single Slice
-- free5gc-v3.0.5 working with ueransim-v3.1.3
+- free5gc-v3.0.5 is working with ueransim-v3.1.3.
-- free5gc-v3.2.0 working with ueranim-v3.2.6
+- free5gc-v3.2.0 working with ueranim-v3.2.6.
+## Multiple Slices

-- free5gc-v3.0.5-slice-x2 has issues and is currently being worked on.
+- free5gc-v3.0.5-slice-x2 has issues with SMF selection for the 2nd slice.
+Contributions welcome for fixing it and/or finding out why the errors occur.
+- free5gc-v3.2.0-slice-x2 is working with ueransim-v3.2.6.

+# Running into issues!
+The manifest files are not working?
+Please see the [FAQ](FAQ.md).

 # Credits